Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Methodology

-We can theoretically obtain a student with both accuracy and robustness by introducing two teachers.
-However, due to the different model architectures and training methods, the teachers have different knowledge scales.
-Eliminating the trade-off between accuracy and robustness will become unrealistic if the student learns from the two teachers with no equal knowledge scales.
-The student will enjoy simultaneously acquiring equal knowledge scales from two teachers who appear to be equally knowledgeable.
-Based on the above analysis, we propose the Entropy-Based Balance algorithm in MTARD.

-Then how to quantify the teacher's knowledge scale needs to be solved.
+Due to the different model architectures and training methods, the teachers may have different knowledge scales.
+Eliminating the accuracy-robustness trade-off will become unrealistic if the student learns from the two teachers with no equal knowledge scales.
+Then we want to know how to measure the knowledge scale and further balance it.

+{ In the knowledge distillation process, the part that teachers applied to guide students is the predicted distribution for the samples.
+So we can reasonably believe that the teacher’s knowledge exists in the predicted distribution for the samples, which actually represents the information understood by the teacher, e.g., the samples' classes, the samples' difficulty, or the relationship between the classes.
+In knowledge distillation framework \cite{hinton2015distilling}, the teacher's predicted distribution can be defined as $P=\{p_{1}(x),..., p_{C}(x)\}$, where the predicted possibility $p_k(x)$ of $k$-th class can be formulated as follows:}

+{where $z_k(x)$ denotes the $k$-th dimension output logits of the model before the softmax layer, $\tau$ denotes the temperature applied in the training process of knowledge distillation.}

+{Although the knowledge described above exists in the teacher's predicted distributions, how to quantify them is not easy.
+Here we try to consider it from the optimization perspective.
 Intuitively speaking, a well-trained network model is trained from a network model with randomly initialized weights.
-The model with randomly initialized weights can be considered as a general model $I$ without any knowledge; After training, the model can be considered to possess the knowledge brought by the different optimization processes.
+The model with randomly initialized weights can be considered as a general model $I$ without any knowledge; After training, the model can be considered to possess the knowledge brought by the optimization processes.
 Based on information theory, relative entropy (also known as Kullback–Leibler divergence \cite{shannon1948mathematical}) represents the information cost required from one distribution to another distribution.
-Therefore, we apply the relative entropy to denote clean teacher's knowledge scales $K_{nat}^{T_{nat}}$ and robust teacher's knowledge scales $K_{adv}^{T_{adv}}$ as follows:
+So the obtained knowledge scale can be denoted as the relative entropy from the predicted distribution of an initialized model $I$ to a well-trained model.
+Here we further define the teacher's knowledge scale $K^{T}$ in mathematical form as follows}: